The food capital of Wales

-Having utilised the same traditional fermentation methods for over a century, Wigmore’s Bakery in Monmouth is a Welsh institution, while the Angel Bakery in Abergavenny serves up a delicious pastry and coffee combo.
+Having utilised the same traditional fermentation methods for over a century, Wigmore’s Bakery in Monmouth is a Welsh institution.
 Other highly regarded local producers include the Preservation Society (local chutneys, syrups and preserves) and Brooke's Wye Valley Dairy Co (artisan Welsh ice creams and cheese).

 One of the newest producers on the scene is The Crafty Pickle, which creates delicious vegan sauerkrauts and kimchis (with a percentage of all sales going towards addressing food insecurity).